mpicbg-scicomp/tissue_miner/faq.md

 ## Is TissueAnalyzer part of TissueMiner ?

 TissueMiner works **downstream of** TissueAnalyzer.
-Therefore TissueAnalyzer is incuded in the TissueMiner framework.
+Therefore TissueAnalyzer is included in the TissueMiner framework.